Considerations for using Generative AI

 Designing Better Prompts to Minimize Hallucinations

-Designing better prompts can help reduce the incidence of AI hallucinations.
-Here are some tips:
+Designing, aka engineering, prompts more thoughtfully can help reduce the incidence of AI hallucinations.
+Here are some tips for better prompt engineering:

 • Be Explicit: Make your instructions as clear and detailed as possible.
 If there’s a specific format you want the answer in, or certain details you want included, make sure to specify this in the prompt.